MCorentin/vargen/README.md

 ### Annotating the variants

 This pipeline is designed as a discovery analysis, to identify potential new variants, **you should not expect every variants from the pipeline to have an effect on the phenotype**.
 The annotation will help you defining which variants to keep or discard.
-The annotation contains the [CADD Phred score](https://cadd.gs.washington.edu/ "CADD main page"), annotation type (eg: "Intergenic"), consequence (eg: "DOWNSTREAM"), [clinvar clinical significance](https://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig/ "Representation of clinical significance in ClinVar and other variation resources at NCBI") and [snpEff impact](http://snpeff.sourceforge.net/SnpEff_manual.html "snpEff Manual").
+The annotation contains the [CADD Phred score](https://cadd.gs.washington.edu/ "CADD main page"), [fathmm-xf](https://academic.oup.com/bioinformatics/article/34/3/511/4104409 "fathmm-xf manuscript") score and prediction, annotation type (eg: "Intergenic"), consequence (eg: "DOWNSTREAM"), [clinvar clinical significance](https://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig/ "Representation of clinical significance in ClinVar and other variation resources at NCBI") and [snpEff impact](http://snpeff.sourceforge.net/SnpEff_manual.html "snpEff Manual").

+Interpretation of the different scores:
+ - CADD Phred score: higher values means a more deleterious variant. (above 20 means the variant is in the top 10%)
+ - FATHMM-XF score: between 0 and 1, a higher value means a more deleterious variant. (more confidence closer to 0 or 1)
+ - FATHMM-XF prediction: "D" (DAMAGING) if score > 0.5 or "N" (NEUTRAL) otherwise.

 To annotate the variants you can use the *annotate_variants* function with the list of rsids obtained with the vargen pipeline.
 This uses [myvariant.info](https://myvariant.info/, "myvariant.info main page") to annotate the variants and